HiDefTextiles/HiDefKnits/README.md

 silhouettes and texture.
 For instance, in the case of the lopapeysa, there are
 now variations that button-up, open with a zipper, have an added hood, as well as inset pockets- the list goes on.
 But all of these evolutions share the same underlying baseline structure.

-Knitting can be very rewarding as it’s generally done as a labor of love.
+Knitting can be very rewarding as it's generally done as a labor of love.
 Yet, studies have shown that knitting also has many health benefits[[1]](#_ftn1); doing it is a form of meditation for many.
 Knitting used to be considered passé and only in the domain of grandmothers, but in recent years there has been a massive resurgence.
 Knitting (and crocheting) has turned into a favored pastime for men and women of varying ages especially in global hipster culture.
-The revival is partly due to celebrity fans like Kate Moss and Amanda Seyfried who took up knitting, but perhaps the largest contributing reason that created the knitting revival is thanks to the internet.
-Online tutorials help wannabe knitters become self-learned novices and later experts.
+The revival is partly due to celebrity fans like Kate Moss and Amanda Seyfried who took up knitting, but perhaps the largest contributing reason that created the knitting revival is thanks to the Internet.
+On-line tutorials help wannabe knitters become self-learned novices and later experts.
 Social media apps like Instagram gives knitters channels to show off their creations to the world.

-[Ravelry](http://www.raverly.com) is a social networking site with over 6.45 million registered users that consists exlcusively of knitters, crocehters and other textile enthusiasts.
-Ravelry connects enthusiasts and professionals and is both a social platform where users can share and discuss their knitwork, but also a venue for distributing knitting patterns, both for free and for sale, within the site.
-There is also very lively groups on facebook, such as *Handóðir prjónarar* with over 17 thousand (mostly) Icelandic members.
+[Ravelry](http://www.raverly.com) is a social networking site with over 6.45 million registered users that consists exclusively of knitters, crocheters and other textile enthusiasts.
+Ravelry connects enthusiasts and professionals and is both a social platform where users can share and discuss their knit work, but also a venue for distributing knitting patterns, both for free and for sale, within the site.
+There is also very lively groups on Facebook, such as *Handóðir prjónarar* with over 17 thousand (mostly) Icelandic members.

 Knitters take great pride in their work and most practitioners know of the untold hours of knitting disasters and unwanted frogging[[2]](#_ftn2) or where a knitter unravels hours upon hours of meticulous work.
 This may be due to reading the pattern incorrectly or an unflattering fit.
 Since one size does not fit all, the objective of HiDef: Knits is to simplify the process of designing original pieces, as well as altering knitwear for a perfect fit and a professional finish.